-This report explains the auditors' audit of the City's financial reports in relation to their review of internal controls.
+This report explains the auditors' audit of the City's financial reports in relation to their review of internal controls and has three findings.
 The City's audit was performed in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Government Auditing Standards, issued by the Comptroller General of the United States.
 Such audits utilize sampling of data, inquiries of staff and management, testing of procedures, confirmation with outside parties, spot checking of internal files and documents, review of meeting minutes, specialized audit checklists, and numerous other techniques.
 The auditors considered the City's internal controls in determining what procedures to use and the size of samples to be selected.
 While audit procedures do not include review of 100 percent of transactions, the City contracted to have every fund examined and for sample sizes to be greater than required under generally accepted audit procedures.

 This report provides definitions of "deficiency in internal control," "material weakness," and "significant deficiency" involving the internal control structure.
-This year's audit identified one material weakness and two significant deficiencies.
-The auditors did not identify any "other matters" which are a third and less critical category of findings.
-These comments and recommendations have been reviewed with the appropriate members of City staff and City responses are provided.
-In all cases staff fully understands the issues and has already or will fully address the issues.
+This year's audit identified two material weaknesses and one significant deficiency.
+The first material weakness deals with capital project reporting and when a project should be considered completed.
+The second material weakness involved a timing difference that put an expense into a different fiscal year and was not caught by City staff.
+The third finding was a significant deficiency that a City lacks a formal policy requiring timely resolution of bank reconciling items.
+The auditors did not identify any "other matters", which are a third and less critical category of findings, and no instances of noncompliance.
+These Fiscal Year June 30, 2018 Annual Financial Reports February 11, 2019 Page 4 of 6 comments and recommendations have been reviewed with the appropriate members of City staff and City responses are provided.
+In all cases staff fully understands the issues and has already addressed or will fully address the issues.